rojo-rbx/rbx-dom/format/binary.md

 ### String
 **Type ID `0x01`**

 The `String` type is stored as a length-prefixed sequence of bytes.
-The length is stored as an untransformed 32-bit integer.
-Strings are UTF-8 encoded.
+The length is stored as an untransformed 32-bit integer. `String`s are UTF-8 encoded.

 | Field Name | Format       | Value                                    |
 |:-----------|:-------------|:-----------------------------------------|
 | Length     | `u32`        | The length of the string                 |
 | Data       | Array(Bytes) | The actual bytes that make up the string |

-When an array of Strings is present, they are stored in sequence without any modification.
+When an array of `String`s is present, they are stored in sequence without any modification.

 ### Bool
 **Type ID `0x02`**

 The `Bool` type is stored as a single byte.
 If the byte is `0x00`, the bool is `false`.
 If it is `0x01`, it is `true`.

-When an array of Bools is present, they are stored in sequence.
+When an array of `Bool`s is present, they are stored in sequence.

 ### Int32
 **Type ID `0x03`**

 The `Int32` type is stored as a big-endian [transformed 32-bit integer](#integer-transformations).

-When an array of Int32s is present, the bytes of the integers are subject to [byte interleaving](#byte-interleaving).
+When an array of `Int32`s is present, the bytes of the integers are subject to [byte interleaving](#byte-interleaving).

 ### Float32
 **Type ID `0x04`**

 The `Float32` type is stored using the [Roblox float format](#roblox-float-format) and is little-endian.
 This datatype is also called `float` or `single`.

-When an array of Float32s is present, the bytes of the floats are subject to [byte interleaving](#byte-interleaving).
+When an array of `Float32`s is present, the bytes of the floats are subject to [byte interleaving](#byte-interleaving).

 ### Float64
 **Type ID `0x05`**

 The `Float64` type is stored using the [IEEE-754 format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) and is little-endian.
 This datatype is also called `double`.

-When an array of Float64s is present, they are in sequence with no transformations.
+When an array of `Float64`s is present, they are in sequence with no transformations.

 ### UDim
 **Type ID `0x06`**